 •Loan repayments on financial aid could lead to indebtedness

 Role of World Bank.

-•Aims to provide aid and advice to developing countries as well as reducing poverty levels and encouraging and safeguarding international investment
+•organisation whose main aims are to provide aid and advice to developing countries, (as well as reducing poverty levels and encouraging and safeguarding international investment).

 •Level of debt repayments that countries need to make on money that was borrowed.

 Describe the actions of IMF.

 Lends funds to developing countries that need them but would only do so if they adopt Structural Adjustment policies: